Train Accident Lawyer in Portland, Oregon

 Since then, Positive Train Control systems have been mandated by the Federal government for certain classes of freight and passenger trains, which are designed to prevent train-to-train collisions, over-speed derailments, movements of trains through switches left in the wrong position, and incursions into established work zones.

 While this technology was established from tragedy, it cannot control the outside factors — including vehicle drivers, pedestrians, or passenger behavior — which can all still lead to serious train incidents.

 If you have been injured during a train accident, establishing the cause of your injuries is vital to determine liability and who can be held responsible for the injuries, damages, and losses that resulted.
 Depending on the circumstances of the train incident, this may include multiple parties.

 Like semi-trucks, passenger and freight trains are required to be equipped with black boxes.
 These electronic devices capture all the relevant information that may be important to determine fault after a train accident.

 They record the speed, brake usage, and the complete actions of the conductor and the train’s operation leading up to an accident.
 To obtain these records, trained accident victims must partner with an experienced attorney to ensure the proper evidence is obtained and is documented to help prove fault to pursue compensation for your damages.

 Call Our Portland Train Accident Lawyer For A Free Consultation

-If you believe you have a train accident injury claim and would like to know more about your legal options, please contact our Multnomah County personal injury attorneys at the Law Offices of Jon Friedman today by calling 503-242-1440 for a free confidential assessment of your claim.
+If you believe you have a train accident injury claim and would like to know more about your legal options, please contact our Portland personal injury attorneys at the Law Offices of Jon Friedman today by calling 503-242-1440 for a free confidential assessment of your claim.